 This new approach to sustainability could be because as of April 2017, the brand joined Climate Savers — a climate leadership program for businesses developed by the World Wildlife Fund.
 While H&M has only committed to the program until 2020, in the next three years the company plans to focus on tightening up on emissions in its entire value chain.
 H&M have pledged that this is part of a longer-term strategy to become:

 “climate positive by 2040 throughout the entire value chain – all the way from raw material extraction to products’ end of life.
 This means we will go beyond minimising the negative consequences of our business to create a positive impact on climate.”

 H&M is the first fashion brand to join Climate Savers, hopefully, more textile businesses follow suit.
 One of the key features of the partnership between H&M and WWF is the “strategic dialogue” they are having about creating sustainability.
 According to the WWF they “will explore H&M’s and the textile industry’s broader sustainability challenges and possibilities.
 This could involve topics like a renewable materials or circular fashion models, aiming to bring sustainable and science-based solutions to both H&M and the fashion industry.”

 This open conversation between industry and conservationists is crucial for fashion to make responsible, informed decisions.
-As opposed to solutions, like organic cotton, which sound great in theory but in practice contribute to wide-scale environmental destruction.
+As opposed to solutions, like organic cotton, which sounds great in theory but in practice contribute to wide-scale environmental destruction.